Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Baseline Subtraction

 \section{Baseline Subtraction}

 In the analyses presented in this paper, the mass and related quantities such as the density are estimated after a baseline correction for the line-of-sight material outside the targeted volume.
 The method we apply in this paper is similar to the ``clipping paradigm'' examined by \citet{Rosolowsky_2008b} to estimate the physical properties of a compact structure.
+The clipping method produces a mass estimate that would correspond better to the mass calculated from fitting the NH$_3$ emission, which traces only the material within the targeted structure and was used by \citet{Goodman_1993} to estimate the masses of the dense cores (see \S\ref{sec:data_catalogs_Goodman93}).
 Fig.\ \ref{fig:cartoon} schematically demonstrates how the clipping paradigm can be a reasonable way to remove the contribution to column density measurements from the material along the same line of sight but outside the targeted structure.
 In the virial analysis presented in \S\ref{sec:analysis_virial} and in the analyses of the radial density profiles presented in \S\ref{sec:discussion_confinement_BE} and \S\ref{sec:discussion_confinement_logo}, we use the same method to estimate the density of the gas surrounding the volume under discussion.

 In comparison, a simple sum of column densities measured within a certain projected area on the plane of the sky overestimates the mass by including the contribution from the material along the entire line of sight (see Fig.\ \ref{fig:cartoon_fullcolumn}).
 Similarly, when estimating the average density within a shell-shaped volume surrounding the targeted structure (as done in \S\ref{sec:analysis_virial_P}), summing the column densities measured within a ring-shaped area on the plane of the sky overestimates the mass and thus, the density (different shades of gray in Fig.\ \ref{fig:cartoon_fullcolumn}).
 The typical difference between the mass estimated after applying the clipping and the mass estimated without any clipping (a simple sum) is $\sim$ 25\%.
 In the virial analysis presented in \S\ref{sec:analysis_virial}, this amounts to a $\sim$ 50\% of uncertainty in the estimate of the gravitational potential energy and a $\sim$ 25\% of uncertainty in either of the kinetic energy and the energy term representing the ambient gas pressure confinement.
 These uncertainties are included in the uncertainties listed in Table \ref{table:virial} and do not qualitatively change the results presented in subsequent discussions.